 Gamescom started in 2009 and is held annually at the Koelnmesse convention centre in Cologne, Germany.
 It generally runs in mid to late-August.

-This year it starts with today's press and trade-only day, with public days running from 21 - 24 August.
+This year it started with a press and trade-only day.
+However, the public can now enter with the main show running from 21 - 24 August.

 Here are the show opening times for each day: